Monika Weiss: Leukos

 “Leukos” was an outdoor performance installation created on the grounds of Lehman College in the Bronx.
 It was part of a series of works titled “Intervals,” in which drawings were made by the artist and other participants by tracing their bodies.
-Over the course of two days the artist and other contributors rolled around on large sheets of cotton, for several hours at a time, tracing their silhouettes with crayons, graphite, and pigments, while wind and rain darkened and blurred the drawings.Carol Damian, “Kaarina Kaikkonen and Monika Weiss,” ARTnews, June, 2006.
+Over the course of two days the artist and other contributors rolled around on large sheets of cotton, for several hours at a time, tracing their silhouettes with crayons, graphite, and pigments, while wind and rain darkened and blurred the drawings.
 The cotton canvas was then installed in the gallery with a video of the performance projected on the wall behind it, accompanied by a soundtrack of opera arias.
 The New York Times wrote of the piece: “Partly, the work helps make us look at and think differently about the body, as an inert object, and partly it is all about collapsing together artistic genres - sculpture, installation, performance and drawing - in a way so wayward as to almost obviate art altogether.”